Have you ever tried to reach out for help – but weren’t taken seriously? Were you ever told that you don’t “look” like you have an eating disorder?

-The common misconception eating disorders come with a certain body size can also make it difficult for those of us at “healthy” weights to believe that our disorder is real and valid.
+The common misconception that eating disorders come with a certain body size can make it difficult for those of us at “healthy” weights to believe that our disorder is real and valid.

-Regardless of the reasons, the message that my teenage self continually received was, “You’re fine”.
+Regardless of the reasons, the dangerous message that my teenage self continually received was, “You’re fine”.

 So I told myself I was fine.

 When you have been told for years that your problems aren’t that serious, the idea of seeking out support can be terrifying.
 Your eating disorder wants you to believe that you aren’t sick enough to get help.

 It’s a terrible cycle.
 And it’s one that’s really scary to break out of.

 Worthy of help?